Belgian refugees

 Following the creation of Belgium as a nation state, Belgian people have sought refuge abroad on several occasions.
 From the early days of independence and the threat of The Netherlands or France, to two World Wars and the Independence of Congo, Belgians have been on the run themselves, for various reasons, as refugees.

 Before 1914

 Little England beyond Wales (12th c.)

-Both Henry I and Henry II systematically plantied of Flemish settlers in the part of south Pembrokeshire that became referred to as Little England beyond Wales.
-As well as securing a part of Wales this was also driven by the desire to have the warmongering Flemish (the "Flemish wolves") out of England.
-As an increasing number of "foreigners" settled, the original inhabitants were driven away in a "process of ethnical cleansing".
-The Normans and the Flemish built the Landsker Line, a line of castles from Newgale on the west coast to Amroth on the south east coast, a line which remains as a regional divide.
+Both Henry I and Henry II systematically settled Flemish colonists in south Pembrokeshire that became referred to as Little England beyond Wales.
+This policy was intended to secure a part of Wales, a then frontier region for them, to be loyal to the monarchy.
+As written by the twelfth-century chronicler, Gervase of Canterbury, this was also driven by the desire to have the 'warmongering' Flemish, Lupi Flandrenses ('Flemish wolves') out of England.
+Reflecting contemporary hostility toward Flemish mercenaries and settlers in England.
+As an increasing number of 'foreigners' settled, parts of the existing Welsh population were displaced or assimilated, contributing to a long-term reduction in Welsh-speaking communities in the area.
+The Normans and the Flemish settlement contributed to the emergence of the Landsker Line, a linguistic divide roughly from Newgale on the west coast to Amroth on the south east coast, a line which remains as a regional divide.
 The Flemish influx helped English to become the dominant language in the region.